lucisgit/moodle-assignsubmission_mahara/README.md

 1. Remove the current contents of your mod/assign/submission/mahara directory.
 2. Follow the steps under "Installation" above.
 (This will trigger the database upgrade script.)
-3. If you have installed the Mahara assignment feedback plugin (mod/assign/feedback/mahara), upgrade will prompt you to uninstall it, you will then need to remove its directory.
+3. If you have installed the Mahara assignment feedback plugin (mod/assign/feedback/mahara), the upgrade will prompt you to uninstall it.
+You will then need to remove its directory.
-4. If you have also installed the Mahara local plugin (local/mahara), you should now uninstall it and remove directory.
+4. If you have also installed the Mahara local plugin (local/mahara), you should now uninstall it and remove its directory.

-Important to note, if you were using Mahara assignment feedback plugin before, you need to start upgrade assignsubmission plugin before removing the assignment feedback plugin (that is why it is in step 3 above), feedback plugin settings will be used to enable unlocking in the upgraded assignments settings that were using assignfeedback previously.
-However, when upgrade will indicate that feedback plugin need to be removed, do so as upgraded version is conflicting with feedback plugin.
-It will suggest feedback plugin removing after settings have been imported.
+NOTE: If you were using the Mahara assignment feedback plugin before, you need to upgrade this assignment submission plugin BEFORE uninstalling the assignment feedback plugin.
+This is to allow the per-assignment locking settings from the feedback plugin to be migrated into the replacement system in the submission plugin.

 About that patch
 ----------------